Tensor networks and efficient descriptions of classical data: Introduction

-In the case of image data, we analyze the commonly used MNIST~\cite{mnist}, Fashion-MNIST~\cite{fashionmnist} and CIFAR-10 data sets~\cite{cifar} (see Fig.~\ref{fig:A-schematic-illustration}(b) for example images).
-In this case, area law scaling would indicate that the two-dimensional projected entangled pair states (PEPS) TNs~\cite{verstraete2004renormalization} with a bond dimension mildly growing with system size would be an adequate representation.
-For quantum many-body systems, these TNs have been shown to be effective at representing two-dimensional gaped local systems, which also exhibit area law behavior~\cite{Murg2007a,Corboz2011,Bauer2012pepsHeisenberg,CorbozIPEPS2016,Lauchli2018iPEPSPRX,Ponsioen2019,vanhecke2021scaling,vlaar2021simulation}.
-Earlier works have studied MI scaling in the MNIST data set, with somewhat contradictory results~\cite{Cheng2017g, Martyn2020, convy2021mutual}.
-Ref.~\onlinecite{Martyn2020} found indication of stronger than area law scaling, Ref.~\onlinecite{Cheng2017g} did not find a clear indication of MI area law scaling in MNIST, whereas Ref.~\onlinecite{convy2021mutual} found an area law in the TinyImages~\cite{torralba200880} dataset but not in MNIST.
-Our analysis based on different MI estimator methods shows close to area law scaling of MI for the simple MNIST data set, representing hand-written images, PEPS-like TNs are thus promising candidates for representing them~\cite{cheng2020supervised}.
-However, our results on the more natural Fashion-MNIST and CIFAR-10 data set exhibit beyond area law scaling.
+For image data, we examine widely used datasets such as MNIST~\cite{mnist}, Fashion-MNIST~\cite{Xiao2017Fashionmnist}, and CIFAR-10~\cite{cifar} (see Fig.~\ref{fig:A-schematic-illustration}(b)).
+Area law scaling in these datasets would imply that two-dimensional tensor networks like projected entangled pair states (PEPS)~\cite{Verstraete2004Renormalization}, with moderately growing bond dimensions, could efficiently represent them.
+PEPS have proven effective in representing two-dimensional gapped local systems, which also follow area law behavior~\cite{Murg2007Variational,Corboz2011Stripes,Bauer2012Threesublattice,Corboz2016Variational,Rader2018Finite,Ponsioen2019Period,Vanhecke2022Scaling,Vlaar2021Simulation}.
+Previous studies~\cite{Cheng2017Information,Martyn2020Entanglement,Convy2022Mutual} have reported somewhat conflicting results on MI scaling in MNIST.
+While Ref.~\cite{Martyn2020Entanglement} suggested scaling stronger than the area law, Ref.~\cite{Cheng2017Information} found no definitive evidence for area law scaling in MNIST.
+A recent study~\cite{Convy2022Mutual} reported area law scaling in the TinyImages dataset~\cite{Torralba200880}\footnote{After completing the work reported in the first arXiv version, we became aware of a related study~\cite{Convy2022Mutual}, focusing on MI scaling in image data.
+This work finds area-law scaling in the Tiny Images dataset~\cite{Torralba200880}, but not in MNIST.
+We attribute the discrepancy with our work to our approach of making datasets translationally invariant to avoid featureless outer regions in MNIST.
+Compared to the initial version, the current version also includes the dependency tree model.}, but not in MNIST.
+Our analysis, based on various MI estimation methods, shows close-to-area-law scaling for the simpler MNIST dataset, which consists of handwritten images.
+This supports the potential of PEPS-like tensor networks for representing MNIST~\cite{Cheng2021Supervised}.
+However, our results for more complex datasets like Fashion-MNIST and CIFAR-10 indicate scaling beyond the area law.